SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/atlassian-jira.md

 * April 5, 2021 - New actions added
 * June 3, 2021 - New action added
 * June 24, 2022 - New actions added:
     + Get Issue
     + Monitor Issue Status
 * August 02, 2022 - Updated action: Create Issue (update the description field to support the new line)
 * August 02, 2022 - New action added:
     + Get Issue Comments
 * January 24, 2023
     + added hint for Host
     + solved issue for which the integration test will throw an error if no value for timeout is provided
     + set the timeout field as not required
 * July 18, 2023 (v1.4) - Updated the integration with Environmental Variables
 * January 9, 2024 (v1.5)
     + New Logo
     + The following actions have been renamed:
         - Add Comment To Issue: Add Comment
         - Add Issue Attachments To Incident: Get Attachments
         - Get Issue Comments: List Comments
         - List Issue Fields: List Fields
         - List Issue Status: List Statuses
         - List Project: List Projects
         - Search Into Issues Jira: Search
         - Set Issue Status: Update Issue Status
     + Please note that this update introduces BREAKING CHANGES: both the output mapping and some input fields have been revised and updated.
+* February 14, 2024
+    * Enhanced "Create Issue" and "Update Issue" actions to support Jira custom fields